quaelin/idea/README.md

 # idea

 `idea` is a command-line _and_ web interface that facilitates creating and working with Ideas, Relations and Perspectives.
-Uses IPFS for decentralized storage.
+It is intended as a foundational technology for applications dealing with fact verification, fuzzy logic, beliefs, agreement, preferences, argumentation/discourse, etc.

+It uses [IPFS](https://ipfs.io), meaning data goes into a global, decentralized and content-addressable storage network.

 # Concepts